agentrickard/domain/README.txt

   - Domain Navigation -- Supplies a navigation block with three themes.
 Creates menu items for each subdomain, suitable for using as primary or secondary links.

+  - Domain Theme -- Allows separate themes for each subdomain.

 ----
 6.2 The $_domain Global